liuggio/xwc-sandbox/ABSTRACT-TODO.md

           // $typeContent is the type of the template we want xml, html, js maybe there are more template associated to a page

-## Entity "Mote"  is only a html content with an index name //maybe is not the best name (we should call obj or tag )
+## Entity "Mote"  is only a html content with an index name

     $tag["name"]    is a primary key in his page
     $tag["content"]="html data"
+  maybe is not the best name any other idea for the name (we'd call obj or tag )

 ## Entity "Template"
     $template["id"] primary  indexed